sweetscript/react-form-reducer/README.md

 ## `useFormErrors` a hook that handles errors

-This hooks is provided as the `error` property in the previous hooks, but can also be used on its own.
+This hook is provided as the `error` property in the previous hooks, but can also be used on its own.

 ```tsx
 const errors = useFormErrors();